almothafar/FinePlay/document/library.md

 - There are a variety of cases depending on the library.
 - As of 2018, most libraries do not support content security policy.
-- As of 2018, there are a growing number of libraries that do not support Internet Explorer.

 ### Position ###